 - 14 oz skinless salmon fillets

 1) Mix brown sugar, liquid smoke, kosher salt, and ground black pepper in a vacuum seal or zip lock bag.
 Add salmon and toss gently to coat.
-Vacuum seal bag (here is our DIY guide to vacuum sealing), place bag in a Suvie pan, cover with water, and insert into upper right cooking zone.
-Fill reservoir, input settings, and cook now or schedule.
+Vacuum seal bag (here is our DIY guide to vacuum sealing), place bag in a Suvie pan and cover with water.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 2) After the cook, remove pan from Suvie and remove salmon from bag.
 Brush excess marinade from salmon, flake into large pieces, and serve alongside accoutrements.